 A review of the scientific literature showed limited study on anaerobic digestion of cassava waste for biogas production.
 The few scientific studies were mostly on the feasibility of CH4 production, either using cassava waste as a single substrate or co-digested with other organic waste.
-Aso et al., (2019) investigated anaerobic digestion of cassava peel using a batch mode anaerobic digester.
+Aso et al. (2019) investigated anaerobic digestion of cassava peel using a batch mode anaerobic digester.
 They reported biogas yield including percentages of methane and mass balance for processing of cassava peel.
 However, the study performed individual AD of separated cassava peel of periderm and cortex.
 It is envisaged additional cost and time would be incurred for separation.
-Pattiya (2011) investigation was on the characteristics of cassava residues (stalk and rhizome) using proximate and ultimate analysis.
-Thomsen et al., (2014) investigated theoretical analysis of biomethane production using the Boswells' formula and the stoichiometry of chemical oxygen demand for varieties of agricultural waste including cassava peel.
+Pattiya, (2011) investigation was on the characteristics of cassava residues (stalk and rhizome) using proximate and ultimate analysis.
+Thomsen et al. (2014) investigated theoretical analysis of biomethane production using the Boswells' formula and the stoichiometry of chemical oxygen demand for varieties of agricultural waste including cassava peel.

 In 1992, Cuzin et al. investigated methane potential of cassava peels using a plug flow anaerobic digester.
-They reported 85% of theoretical of biogas yield and estimated amount of energy for drying unit.
-Other research studies were on biomethane production from codigestion of cassava peel with other organic waste (Asikong et al., 2012; Ezekoye et al., 2011; Oparaku et al., 2013).
-This aforementioned studies have demonstrated the feasibility of producing biogas from cassava waste.
+They reported 85% theoretical of biogas yield, and estimates on amount of energy for drying.
+Other research studies were on biomethane production from codigestion of cassava peel with other organic waste (Ezekoye et al. 2011; Asikong et al. 2012; Oparaku et al. 2013).This aforementioned studies have demonstrated the feasibility of producing biogas from cassava waste.
 However, there are limited data on methanogenic pressure build-up inside digesters and elemental species distribution during anaerobic digestion.
-Also, there is limited data on the maximum methane yield achievable from AD of cassava waste (Ahou et al., 2019) Therefore, the focus of this study is to address the knowledge gap.
+In addition, there is limited data on the maximum methane yield achievable from AD of cassava waste (Ahou et al. 2019).
+Therefore, the focus of this study is on the characteristics of products from anaerobic digestion of cassava waste, in addition to elucidation of pressure build-up during digestion.
+This is necessary to provide additional knowledge for further understanding of biodegradation of cassava waste for biogas production.
+As such data could be vital to the scientific community and industrialist for setting up a biogas generation plant.